jersoroka/workout-tracker/README.md

 If I had more time on the project, I would:
 - Make the Date, Set, Workout, and WorkoutSet classes in model robust
 - Make a GroupLayoutScreen super class for AddExercise, AddWorkout, and ViewWorkout and move initialization method into this class
+- Make a new Button subtype called ValidationButton which contains entry validation methods from AddExerciseSubmitButton, AddWorkoutSubmitButton, and EditNameAndDateSubmitButton